optionfactory/gdrive2slack/README.md

 gdrive2slack
 ------------
-**Frictionless integration between google drive and slack as a service.**
+**Frictionless integration between Google Drive and Slack, as a service.**

-This is a standalone multiuser web application written in go, detecting changes on Google Drive files and sending notifications to Slack; like this one:
+This is a standalone, multiuser web application written in go, detecting changes on Google Drive files and sending notifications to Slack.

+So users can easily follow what happens when someone **creates**, **changes**, **shares** and **deletes** documents in their (shared) folders, like this:

 ![notification](https://raw.github.com/optionfactory/gdrive2slack/master/docs/notification.png)

-Users can authorize their accounts by using the web interface in a few clicks.
+Users can authorize their own accounts by using the web interface with just a few clicks.

 ## Your options: